lscblack/water_quality_model/README.md

 Precision: 0.6968
 Accuracy: 70.27%

+**Why Loue’s model is strong:**
-📌 Loue’s model offers a consistent balance between precision and recall, with a higher overall accuracy.
+Loue’s model offers a consistent balance between precision and recall, with a higher overall accuracy.
 It’s well-suited for scenarios where both false positives and false negatives carry risk, and a general-purpose, stable model is preferred.

 ### Models with Trade-Offs

-🔸 Kanisa Rebecca Majok Thiak
+**Kanisa Rebecca Majok Thiak**
 Precision: 0.7047 (Highest)
 Recall: 0.4102
-📌 Excellent at avoiding false positives, but likely to miss many true class 1 instances.
+Summary: Excellent at avoiding false positives, but likely to miss many true class 1 instances.

-🔸 Mugisha Karekezi Joel
+**Mugisha Karekezi Joel**
 Precision: 0.7000
 Recall: 0.4102
-📌 Solid and stable, but recall could be improved to better serve imbalanced data use cases.
+Summary: Solid and stable, but recall could be improved to better serve imbalanced data use cases.

-🔸 Jolly Umilisa
+**Jolly Umilisa**
 Recall: 0.2541 (Lowest)
 Precision: 0.7015
-📌 High precision but poor class 1 detection.
+Summary: High precision but poor class 1 detection.
 Likely affected by excessive dropout causing underfitting.

 ### Final Recommendation